-Are you looking for an Australian escape with a difference?
-Experience the freedom and creativity of Australia’s food and wine culture.
+Flight Centre has amazing Australia holidays that will allow you to experience the freedom and creativity of Australia’s food and wine culture.

-One Northern Territory food and wine experience not to miss is the Sound of Silence, situated in the Ayers Rock region.
-This wine and dine experience is part of the Australian Tourism Hall of Fame and showcases local culture and stunning scenery, packed into four magical hours.
-Feast on Australian delicacies including kangaroo and barramundi and enjoy Australian wines as you watch the southern night sky.
+One Northern Territory food & wine experience not to miss is the Sound of Silence, situated in the Ayers Rock region.
+Sound of Silence is part of the Australian Tourism Hall of Fame, it showcases local culture and stunning scenery all packed into four magical hours.
+Feast on Australian delicacies including kangaroo and barramundi while you sample Australian wines and watch the southern night sky.

 Sunny and tropical Queensland is a great spot to enjoy beach and water activities such as fishing, snorkeling and sunbathing.
 If travelling to Noosa in May be sure to check out the Noosa International Food and Wine Festival where you can sample Queensland’s tropical wines and tropical seafood, along with many other culinary delights.
 Brisbane, Queensland's capital, is full of multi-cultural cuisines.
 The local cafes and restaurants provide a range of cultural culinary experiences for visitors to try.
 If visiting Brisbane in October be sure to check out the Good Food Month – a month long festival celebrating all passions food and wine.